brenodupin/gdt/README.md

 ├── img                 <- A place to store images associated with the project/pipeline, e.g. a │                         a figure of the pipeline DAG.
 │
 ├── notebooks           <- Jupyter or Rmd notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
 │
 ├── resources           <- Place for data.
 │   ├── stripped        <- Stripped down GDICT files, from our protocol, containing only the #gd entries.